Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: Background

 Let $x_{1:n}=\{x_1,\ldots,x_n\} \in [a,b]$ be design points, assumed to be ordered, as in $x_1 < \cdots < x_n$, and let $y_1,\ldots,y_n$ be associated response points.
 For an odd integer $k=2m-1 \geq 1$, the {\it $k$th degree smoothing spline} estimator is defined as the solution of the variational optimization problem:

-where $\lambda \geq 0$ is a regularization parameter, and the domain of the minimization in \eqref{eq:smooth_spline} is all functions $f$ on $[a,b]$ with $m$ weak derivatives that are square integrable; this is known as the $L_2$-Sobolev space, and denoted $\cW^{m,2}([a,b])$.
-The smoothing spline estimator was first proposed by \citet{schoenberg1964spline}, where he asserts (appealing to logic from previous work on spline interpolation) that the solution in \eqref{eq:smooth_spline} is unique and is a $k$th degree spline belonging to $\S^k(x_{1:n},[a,b])$.
-In fact, the solution is a special type of spline that reduces to a polynomial of degree $m-1$ on the boundary intervals $[a,x_1]$ and $[x_n,b]$.
-This is known as a {\it natural spline} of degree $k=2m-1$.
+where $\lambda \geq 0$ is a regularization parameter, and the domain of the minimization in \eqref{eq:smooth_spline} is all functions $f$ on $[a,b]$ that are $m$ times weakly differentiable, with \smash{$\int_a^b (D^m f)(x)^2 \, dx < \infty$}; this is known as as the $L_2$-Sobolev space of order $m$, and denoted $\cW^{m,2}([a,b])$.
+The smoothing spline estimator was first proposed by \citet{schoenberg1964spline}, where he asserts (appealing to logic from previous work on spline interpolation) that the solution in \eqref{eq:smooth_spline} is unique, and is a $k$th degree spline belonging to $\S^k(x_{1:n},[a,b])$.
+In fact, the solution in \eqref{eq:smooth_spline} is a special type of spline that reduces to a polynomial of degree $m-1$ on the boundary intervals $[a,x_1]$ and $[x_n,b]$, which is called a {\it natural spline} of degree $k=2m-1$.
 To fix notation, we will denote the space of $k$th degree natural splines on $[a,b]$ with knots $x_{1:n}$ by \smash{$\NS^k(x_{1:n}, [a,b])$}.

-Following Schoenberg's seminal contributions, smoothing splines have become the topic of a huge body of work in both applied mathematics and statistics, with work in the latter community having been pioneered by Grace Wahba and coauthors; see, for example, \citet{craven1978smoothing} for a notable early paper.
+Following Schoenberg's seminal contributions, smoothing splines have become the topic of a vast body of work in both applied mathematics and statistics, with work in the latter community having been pioneered by Grace Wahba and coauthors; see, for example, \citet{craven1978smoothing} for a notable early paper.
 Two important books on the statistical perspective underlying smoothing splines are \citet{wahba1990spline,green1993nonparametric}.
 Today, smoothing splines are undoubtedly one of the most widely used tools for univariate nonparametric regression.

 \paragraph{Connections to discrete-time.}